headout/api-docs/conventions/basics.md

 #### Testing sandboxing

 Test sandboxing can be done by using the test api key.
-All sandbox requests should be sent to `https://www.test-headout.com`.
-Production keys (`pk_`) will be invalid in this environment and test keys will be invalid in production environment.
+Both production and test sandbox requests need to be send to `https://www.headout.com`.

 #### Get an API Key